DeepSingh93/Python-DSA/README.md

     - Insert an element after an element
     - Delete an element in the begining
     - Delete an element from the end
-    - Delete an elemnet from middle
+    - Delete an element from middle

 - Doubly linkedlist using python
     - Insert an element at the end